Time in Nevada

 Almost all of Nevada is in the Pacific Time Zone (UTC -8).
 The few exceptions that exist all observe Mountain Time (UTC -7) and are close to the borders of Idaho or Utah.
-Other than these minor exceptions, Nevada is the only non coastal state to be entirely on Pacific Time, most of Idaho uses Mountain Time, and Arizona is officially on Mountain Time except for the 2/3 of the year when Daylight Saving Time is in effect, which they don't observe (other than the Navajo Nation).
+Nevada is the only non-coastal state to observe Pacific Time in the majority of its territory; most of Idaho uses Mountain Time, and Arizona uses Mountain Time as well, though the latter often coincides with Pacific Time due to the majority of the state not observing daylight saving time.

 Mountain Time is officially observed close to the border to Utah in: